UCL/research-computing-with-cpp/session03/01Libraries.md

 * On [MPHYG001][PythonCourse], we encouraged
     * Share your code, collaborate, take pride.
     * This improves your code and your science.
 (See [this][NatureArticle]).
-    * Software should accumulate, reliably, and be extensible.
+    * Your software should accumulate, reliably, and be extensible.
 * So, take care in your choice of library
     * Don't want to redo work later, at the end of PhD.
-    * Don't want to rely to heavily on non-distributable code.
+    * Don't want to rely too heavily on non-distributable code.
     * But if you do, understand what that means.